Rudd-O/rattlesnakeos-build/README.md

 ## How to use this

 Follow the *Initial setup* instructions below, then just let your build server build Android for you.
 Builds happen daily at 12 AM from the fifth to the fifteenth of the month.
+You can also trigger manual builds (with tweaked settings) from the *Build with parameters* page of your build server, as often as you'd like.

 OTA updates will be pushed (if you configured that) at the end of each build -- in that case, your phone will check for updates and download the OTA.